davidandradeduarte/terraform-on-azure-udemy/NOTES.md

 ![Application Security Groups](/img/application-security-groups.png)
 - **Availability Zones** - protect applications and data from datacenter failures.
 Not all regions support availability zones, we can check here: [https://azure.microsoft.com/en-us/global-infrastructure/geographies/](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)
 - **(Auto)Scaling & Load Balancing** - scale sets can manually or automatically scale up or down a group of VMs.
 Horizontal scaling.
 Typically we put a Load Balancer in front of the VMs to handle the requests over the multiple VMs.
 Scale sets can save money because they scale up when demand is high and down when demand is low
+- **Azure DevOps** provides CI/CD pipelines to build, test and deploy our applications
+- We can push our built images to **Azure Container Registry**

 # Azure Services